jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ### Error Handling

-Agents implementing this approach should handle common failure scenarios:
+Agents implementing this approach SHOULD handle common failure scenarios:

 - **Discovery Failures**: If `/.well-known/api-catalog` is unavailable, agents MAY fall back to conventional OpenAPI discovery endpoints
-- **OpenAPI Parsing Errors**: Malformed or invalid OpenAPI documents should be handled gracefully with appropriate error reporting
+- **OpenAPI Parsing Errors**: Malformed or invalid OpenAPI documents SHOULD be handled gracefully with appropriate error reporting
-- **OAuth Flow Failures**: Authorization failures should be communicated clearly to users with guidance on resolution
+- **OAuth Flow Failures**: Authorization failures SHOULD be communicated clearly to users with guidance on resolution
-- **Protocol Errors**: Implementations should handle HTTP error responses and invalid protocol responses appropriately
+- **Protocol Errors**: Implementations SHOULD handle HTTP error responses and invalid protocol responses appropriately

 # Conventions and Definitions